Joseph-Early/Blueprint-Platformer/Scripting Guide.md

 ## Defining Custom Functions
 You should have a basic understanding of using variables but you may want to write your own if there is code you will use in multiple places.

-Variables are defined using the `function` keyword followed by a name for the function and `()` e.g.:
+Functions are defined using the `function` keyword followed by a name for the function and `()` e.g.:
 ```lua
 function MyFunction()
     -- Code goes here